Directed by: Bradley Cooper Written by: Eric Roth, Cooper, and Will Fetters

 An undeniable theme of the original film is emasculation as Norman’s pre-existing problem of alcoholism is exacerbated as he watches Esther succeed while his star fades.
 The over-extension of the 2018 film seems the result of not knowing how to present such a story in 2018.
 At times, the film considers emphasizing the other elements of Maine’s depression, partially through the introduction of a hard to remember (though well portrayed) supporting character in Jackson’s brother Bobby (Sam Elliot).
 A three dimensional portrayal of Maine’s sadness would require a script more like that of Manchester by the Sea, but unfortunately creating such a script would have undermined the degree to which it was indeed a remake of A Star is Born.
 Personally, I wish the writers had gone in that direction and done more to develop supporting characters and subplots (they had no lack of memorable personas with actors like Elliot and Dave Chapelle in the cast), but its easy to see why such a choice was avoided.

 The film did take one interesting path to updating the emasculation subplot.
 In one scene Jackson and Ally get into a fight over her recording a moderately raunchy pop song.
 Maine’s anger here can both be said to be a sincere expression of concern that Ally is selling herself short, while also an example of unconscious sexism (modern pop singing being a woman-dominated genre).
-If this scene had come to define the movie before, the work could be said to have struck a nice balance between depicting a modern, egalitarian relationship while still employing the gendered motifs of the source material.
-Unfortunately, this scene was largely a standalone artefact, and in fairness to the writer, its hard to image how it could have been extended further.
+If this scene had come to define the movie, the work could be said to have struck a nice balance between depicting a modern, egalitarian relationship and also employing the gendered motifs of its source material.
+Unfortunately, this scene was largely a standalone artefact, and in fairness to the writer, its hard to imagine how it could have been extended further.